When Your Child Has a Cold or Flu

 Remind children not to touch their eyes, nose, and mouth.

-Ask your child’s healthcare provider about a flu vaccination for your child.
-Vaccination is recommended for all children age 6 months and older.
-The vaccination is given in the form of a shot.
-A nasal spray made of live but weakened flu virus is not recommended for the 2017-2018 flu season.
-The CDC says the nasal spray did not seem to protect against the flu over the last several flu seasons.
+Ask your child’s healthcare provider about a flu vaccine for your child.
+A flu vaccine is recommended for all children age 6 months and older.
+The vaccine is usually given in the form of a shot.
+A nasal spray made of live but weakened flu virus may also be given for the 2018-2019 flu season.
+This is for healthy children 2 years and older who don't get the flu shot.

 Tips for proper handwashing

 Use warm water and plenty of soap.
 Work up a good lather.

 Clean the whole hand, under the nails, between the fingers, and up the wrists.